mrkkrp/markkarpov.com/tutorial/exceptions.md

-An alternative solution is the following: we run the action to catch exceptions from in a separate thread forked with e.g. `withAsync` (we will refer to it as *worker thread*) and setup an exception handler that catches all exceptions in that thread.
-When a synchronous exception is thrown there we catch it, pack result in `Either SomeException a` and return to the main thread, where we can do whatever we like with it.
+An alternative solution is the following: we run the action to catch exceptions from in a separate thread forked with e.g. `withAsync` (we will refer to it as the *worker thread*) and set up an exception handler that catches all exceptions in that thread.
+When a synchronous exception is thrown there we catch it, pack the result in `Either SomeException a`, and return to the main thread, where we can do whatever we like with it.
 If an asynchronous exception strikes in the main thread, it propagates to the worker thread and shuts it down.